bwoogmy/bwoogmy/README.md

 - 👋 Hi, I’m @bwoogmy
-- 👀 I'm interested in learning about solidity and everything related to blockchain: nodes.
+- 👀 I'm interested in learning about solidity and everything related to blockchain: nodes 🪿